iron-vault-plugin/iron-vault/docs/Player's Guide/Getting Started/01 - Initial Setup.md

 ### Next Steps

 Now we have an empty vault and the plugin installed, we're ready for adventure!
-Let's get started with [[Your First Campaign]].
+Let's get started with [[02 - Your First Campaign]].